logo placement on shirt

 Whether you’re starting your T-shirt venture or expanding your catalog, mastering the art of design and logo placement on custom apparel can take your business to the next level.
-In this article, we will introduce you to the most effective print locations for logos and designs and the exact measurement for each location, as well as sharing some helpful tips to create a T-shirt that wins.
+In this article, we will introduce you to the most effective print locations for logos and designs and the exact measurements for each location, as well as sharing some helpful tips to create a T-shirt that wins.

 This article will focus on T-shirts, but many of the standards can be applied to other apparel, such as hoodies, crop tops, polo shirts, and long sleeves.